 Annotated bibliographies require writers to provide certain information for each source.
-Bibliographic data must be formatted according to the required style.
-In this course, you will be using APA style.
+Bibliographic data must be formatted according to the required style (.e.g., the Modern Language Association - MLA; or the American Psychological Association - APA).
+The example in the next section was formatted according to the APA Style Guide..

-The bibliographic data is then followed by a brief paragraph about the source.
-This paragraph should include a sentence or two that restates and summarizes (in the writer's own words) the thesis and main ideas of the source, and one or two sentences that indicate how the source could be used to support the writer's essay.
+Bibliographic data is followed by a brief paragraph about the source.
+There are no requirements for what these notes should include, or how extensive they should be.
+Writers must decide what works best for each entry in the bibliography.
+A sentence or two that restates and summarizes (in the writer's own words) the thesis and main ideas of the source, and one or two sentences that indicate how the source could be used to support the essay, is usually sufficient.

-Based on their current needs or preferences, some writers include longer notes as well as key quotations and paraphrased passages (to be used in the essay) in annotated bibliographies.
+Based on their current needs or preferences, some writers include longer notes, as well as key quotations and paraphrased passages (to be used in the essay) in annotated bibliographies.